DasarathanSampath/thedatatalks.in/src/education/air-handling-unit-performance-calculation.md

 For simplicity consider there is no fresh air addition, AHU fan motor heat gain, and infiltration.

+Also a typical cooling and dehumidification process is considered in this example.

 Use “sling psychrometer” and take the below readings at the AHU inlet.

  - DBT = 75° F